Anisotropic Reflections In The Real World

 Figure 1

-The floor has an anisotropic reflection, and as you can see, the teapot is blurred in the y direction, but not very blurred in the x direction.
+The floor has an anisotropic reflection, and as you can see, the teapot is blurred in the y direction, but not very blurred in the x direction, which causes it to look stretched.

 What kinds of objects have anisotropic reflections?